 curved edges: teeth 9, inner radius 84%, hole radius 0%, tooth size 47%, notch size 100%, curvature 100%

-This creates a star design.
+This creates a star burst design.
 You can change the notch setting to create different star artworks.
 You can also add other paths to the center of the star and then combine them using the union button.

-drag and manipulate the sharp nodes with the corner tool - rounding them to smooth paths
+Select the tool and draw a path and select corner tool and drag and manipulate the sharp nodes with the corner tool - rounding them to smooth paths

-Once you have finished with the cog tool, you can click the convert to curves button or right click and select the convert to curves.
-After the conversion, you can no longer use the cog tool to edit the artwork but you can use the node tool to move the individual nodes.
+Once you have finished with the tool, you can click the convert to curves button or right click and select the convert to curves.
+After the conversion, you can no longer use the tool to edit the artwork but you can use the node tool to move the individual nodes.